m0ru/bak/02a_state_of_the_art.md

 ### Model-View-ViewModel {#sec:mvvm}

 This architectural pattern, also known as "Model-View-Binder" is similar to MVC but puts more emphasis on the separation between back-end and front-end.
-It's parts are as follows (and can be seen in [@fig:mvvm]):<!--TODO {TODO sources}-->
+Its parts are as follows (and can be seen in [@fig:mvvm]):<!--TODO {TODO sources}-->

   * **The model** is the back-end business-logic and state.
 It can be on a different machine entirely, e.g. a web-server.